J-Burgess/PaperParser/README.md

 # PaperParser (Work in progess)
-Parse scientific papers into summaries with an LLM into a persistent searchable vector memory.
+Parse scientific PDF papers into summaries with an LLM and save as a persistent searchable vector memory.
+Using langchain https://python.langchain.com/en/latest/index.html and the OpenAI API.

+# Long term goals:
+* Iteratively build upon the database.
+Right now it bugs and overwrites the previous embeddings of the prior processed paper.
+* API access to Arxiv/Biorxiv/... to download papers based on query search.

 # Overview